Dan Gurney: Manufacturer

 An Eagle Mk1.
 This car is the early, four-cylinder Climax-engined T1F, later replaced by the V12-engined T1G cars.
+The car wears the Imperial blue paint, the national racing colour of the United States.

 In 1962, Gurney and Carroll Shelby began dreaming of building an American racing car to compete with the best European makes.
 Shelby convinced Goodyear, which wanted to challenge Firestone's domination of American racing at the time, to sponsor the team.
 Goodyear's president Victor Holt suggested the name, "All American Racers", and the team was formed in 1965.
 Gurney was not comfortable with the name at first, fearing it sounded somewhat jingoistic, but felt compelled to agree to his benefactor's suggestion.

 Their initial focus was Indianapolis and Goodyear's battle with Firestone.
 Because Gurney's first love was road racing, especially in Europe, he wanted to win the Formula One World Championship while driving an American Grand Prix 'Eagle'.
 It has often been claimed that a Formula One car was built in Britain; in later interviews, Gurney was clear that the car was designed and built by crew members based in Santa Ana, California.
 Partnered with British engine maker Weslake, the Formula One effort was called "Anglo American Racers."
 The Weslake V12 engine was not ready for the 1966 Grand Prix season so the team used outdated four-cylinder, 2.7-litre Coventry-Climax engines for their first appearance in the second race of the year in Belgium.
 This was the race of the sudden torrential downpour captured in the feature film Grand Prix.
 Although Gurney completed the race in seventh place, he was unclassified.
 Gurney scored the team's first Championship points three weeks later by finishing fifth in the French Grand Prix at Reims.

 The next season the team failed to finish any of the first three races, but on June 18, 1967, Gurney took a historic victory in the 1967 Belgian Grand Prix.
 Starting in the middle of the first row, Gurney initially followed Jim Clark's Lotus and the BRM of Jackie Stewart.
 A poor start left Gurney deep in the field at the end of the first lap.
 Throughout the race, Gurney's Weslake V-12 suffered a high-speed misfire, but he was able to continue racing.
 Jim Clark encountered problems on Lap 12 that dropped him down to ninth position.
 Having moved up to second spot, Gurney set the fastest lap of the race on Lap 19.
 Two laps later he and his Eagle took the lead and came home over a minute ahead of Stewart.